-While they were announced in 1969, I believe they reached the market no earlier than 1970; indeed, Minitrix didn't publish actual photos of them until 1971.
-Thus, to my knowledge they were never released under the Postage Stamp Trains brand, which explains why a number of train sets were never released as well.
-Incidentally, it's possible that the later style of the prototype was chosen for the model because it was similarly more economical to manufacture; compare the catalog illustration with the actual product.
+While they were announced in 1969, I believe they reached the market no earlier than 1970; actual product photos appeared for the first time in the ATI service manual.
+Thus, to my knowledge, they were never released under the Postage Stamp Trains brand, which may explain why a number of train sets were never released as well.
+Incidentally, it's possible that the later style of the prototype was chosen for the model because it was similarly more economical to manufacture; compare the catalog illustration (top right) with the actual product.

-In the early 1970s, American Tortoise (a.k.a.
-Model Power) became the sole importer of these locos, which were sold under the Minitrix and Model Power brands.
+In the early 1970s, American Tortoise became the sole importer of these locos, which were sold under the Minitrix and Model Power brands.
 Production continued until the late 1990s, when Trix went bankrupt, and their new owner, Märklin, ended production of all North American models.

 Return to: Locomotives